Adsorption and dissociation of diatomic molecules in monolayer $1H$-MoSe$_2$: Results

 As Table~\ref{table:dissCO_MoSe2} shows, when O is adsorbed at the Se vacancy, $E_d$ does not significantly depend on whether C is adsorbed at $\mathrm{T_{b^\prime}}$ or $\mathrm{T_{b}}$.
 However, the spin magnetization does.
 The comparative analysis of the induced electron density between both configurations shows that the situation is similar to what is observed for $\mathrm{T_b (C)} + \mathrm{T_a(O)}$ and $\mathrm{T_b^{\prime}(C)} + \mathrm{T_a(O)}$ in MoSe$_2$ [cf., Figs.~\ref{fig:charge_dis_CO}(c) and (d)].
 When the adsorbed C and O are well separated, the C atom binds to the three nearest Se, causing a strong spin-polarized charge rearrangement around the Mo below.
 In this situation the C and O Bader charge transfer are 0.75~$e$ and 1.01~$e$, respectively.

 It is important to remark that in the $\mathrm{T_{b^\prime}(C)} + \mathrm{T_{vSe}(O)}$ configuration the distance between the two ions is only d(C-O)~$\sim$~2.4~{\AA}.
 Therefore, this configuration might be considered as an intermediate step for dissociation.
 The Bader charge transfer to C and O are reduced being 0.62~$e$ and 0.99~$e$ respectively.
-For completeness, it is worth mentioning that, if the two atoms were adsorbed at well separated Se vacancies, the dissociation would become energetically favorable with $E_d\sim$~$-$3.1~eV.
+Remarkably, if one considers that two Se vacancies are present at neighbor positions in the surface, the process becomes exothermic.
+The revPBE-vdW (PBE-D3) dissociation energy becomes $E_d~= -2.661$ ($-$3.036)~eV.
+This result is close to what one obtains considering that the two Se vacancies are isolated $E_d^\infty\sim$~$-$2.498 ($-$3.094)~eV.